 Treatment of chronic glomerulonephritis

-Treatment type Target Practical information
+Type of treatment Target Practical information

-• Remediation of foci of chronic inflammation
+• Sanitation of foci of chronic inflammation

 • Removal of carious teeth

-• Removal of chronically inflamed tonsils, adenoids.
+• Removal of chronically inflamed tonsils and adenoids.

 • Treatment of chronic sinusitis